-The McCoy College of Business Administration Development Foundation (Business Foundation), founded in 2004, is dedicated exclusively to the support of The McCoy College of Business at Texas State University-San Marcos.
-The Business Foundation administers its investments and transfers designated funds to the McCoy College of Business in support of chairs or professorships, undergraduate scholarships, graduate fellowships, faculty development, and student development.
-Based upon estimated, unaudited, figures during the fiscal year ended August 31, 2012 the Business Foundation approved a new \$599,500 distribution from endowments to the University, received new contributions of \$281,059.24 for endowments and ended with accrued assets and liabilities of \$26,089,907.89 and \$15,862.94 respectively.
-The Business Foundation pays for its own operating expenses (including staff salaries, accounting, supplies and auditing), which totaled approximately \$74,783.46 in fiscal year 2012 or less than 0.3% of the assets of the Business Foundation.
+The McCoy College of Business Foundation (Foundation), a 501.c.3, founded in 2004, is dedicated exclusively to the support of The McCoy College of Business at Texas State University.
+The Foundation Board of Directors manages the Foundation's investments and decides annually on the amount of funds to transfer from the endowments to the McCoy College of Business in support of chairs, professorships, undergraduate scholarships, graduate fellowships, faculty development, program development and student development.
+Based upon estimated, unaudited, figures during the fiscal year ended August 31, 2013 the Foundation approved a \$651,300.00 distribution from endowments to the university, received new contributions of \$563,142.50 for endowments and ended with accrued assets and liabilities of \$29,748,001.35 and \$16,287.54 respectively.
+The Foundation pays for its own operating expenses (including staff salaries, accounting, supplies and auditing), which totaled approximately \$75,627.19 in fiscal year 2013 or less than 0.3% of the assets of the Foundation.
 Fees for investment management were less than 1% of the assets.